lobovskiy/layout-template/README.md

 ## Quick start with creating new project using this template

-1. Create new repository on Github and save github directions for starting work with the new repository
+1. Create a new repository on Github and save github directions for starting work with the new repository

-2. Clone this template project to a new local project folder on your PC:
+2. Clone this template project to your new local project folder:

    `git clone <https://github.com/this-repo-url.git> <path/to/your/new-project-folder-name>`

-3. Delete hidden folder `.git` from the root directory of the cloned repository
+3. Delete the hidden `.git` folder from the root directory of the cloned repository

-4. Specify title of your app inside the `title` tag of `src/index.html` file:
+4. Specify the title of your app inside the `title` tag of the `src/index.html` file:

    `<title>Your app title</title>`

-5. Specify name and version of your project in the `package.json` settings:
+5. Specify the name and the version of your project in the `package.json` settings:

    ```
    {